bdbmax/upgo-website/content/authors/cloe-st-hilaire/_index.md

 user_groups:
 - Researchers
 ---
-Cloé St-Hilaire is currently a Master’s student in Urban Planning at McGill University.
-She completed a Bachelor of Commerce in Sustainability Management and Urban Studies in 2019.
+Cloé St-Hilaire is currently a PhD student in Urban Planning at the University of Waterloo.
+She completed a Master of Urban Planning in 2021 and a Bachelor of Commerce in Sustainability Management and Urban Studies in 2019, both at McGill University.
 Practical application of her education was gained while working in the social enterprise sector as a food security analyst for a vertical aquaponics start-up.
 Cloé also worked to promote female entrepreneurship in Senegalese female-led agriculture businesses.
 Her research interests are at the intersection of housing justice, financialization and the implication of the platform economy in the housing system.
 She is currently working as a research assistant with the UPGo group, primarily working on the dynamics of the short- and long-term rental markets in light of the COVID-19 pandemic.